-These models highlight the importance of the "portfolio size effect" Basu and Drew (2009) introduce the notion of the portfolio size effect in investment strategies.
-They simulate pension fund outcomes for different variations of the conventional life-cycle strategies and compare them with corresponding contrarian strategies that reversed the direction of life-cycle switching (i.e. the investor initially invests in bonds and cash and gradually shifts to equities).
-They show that, when excluding extremely poor outcomes (the worst 10%), the contrarian results are far better than their life-cycle counterparts.
-Life-cycle strategies reduce the impact of severe market downturns, but this comes at the cost of losing significant upside potential.
-While this study demonstrates that the design of life-cycle strategies matters, it fails to provide a convincing ranking of strategies.
-In particular, ignoring the worst 10% of cases goes against the spirit of the concerns of individuals and policy makers.
+Basu and Drew (2009) introduce the notion of the portfolio size effect in investment strategies.
+They simulate pension fund outcomes for different variations of the conventional life cycle strategies and compare them with corresponding contrarian strategies that reversed the direction of life cycle switching (i.e. the investor initially invests in bonds and cash and gradually shifts to equities).
+They show that, when excluding extremely poor outcomes (the worst 10%), the contrarian results are far better than their life cycle counterparts.
+Life cycle strategies reduce the impact of severe market downturns, but this comes at the cost of losing significant upside potential.
+While this study demonstrates that the design of life cycle strategies matters, it fails to provide a convincing ranking of strategies.
+In particular, ignoring the worst 10% of cases goes against the spirit of individuals' and policymakers' concerns.